Category Archives: Uncategorized

 The best way by far to get into research is to take a course with me and to do well in it.
 If I have not taught you, I am unlikely to choose you as a research assistant.

-You should also read this page, which goes into some detail about our undergraduate program and advising structure: https://as.nyu.edu/departments/linguistics/undergraduate/frequently-asked-questions-for-undergraduate-students.html
+You should also read this page, which goes into some detail about our undergraduate program and advising structure: https://as.nyu.edu/departments/linguistics/undergraduate/frequently-asked-questions-for-undergraduate-students.html.
+I have some expectations of students who want to do an honors thesis under my direction, as outlined here.

 Comments Off on FAQ